itbdelaboprogramming/ROS-dashboard-backend/README.md

 9. The app will run at all interfaces (0.0.0.0) on port 5000.

 ## Postman
 Postman collection and environment filees are provided to test the HTTP REST API using Postman.
+Please import the files to Postman.
+Please also update the postman files whenever there are changes in the API.